13rac1/talk-git2/index.md

 ##Useful commands: Git Stash

-Stores your current changes removing them from working directory.
+Store your changes and remove them from the working directory.
+A stash can re-applied later as needed.

-Can pull back in stashes, and each stash is stored for later recall.

 ```bash
 user@server $ git stash